automateazure/macOS-Secure-Token-Self-Service/README.md

 # Granting Secure Token via Jamf Self Service

 This guide is to assist users in granting themselves a **Secure Token** using a Jamf Self Service policy.
-This is required to enable macOS updates and reinstalls using tools like `erase-install`.

 ---